 Watch how to make the Spiced Berry Bliss Balls (1 min):

-- deglet noor dates – all the love to Costco when they stock pitted dates.
+- deglet noor or medjool dates – All the love to Costco when they stock pitted dates.
 Any juicy dates with the pits removed will work.

-- those freeze dried strawberries I’ve been talking about – they have no sugar added, the entire bag is one serving, and they are crunchy like chips.
+- those freeze dried strawberries – They have no sugar added, the entire bag is one serving, and they are crunchy like chips.
 THIS IS NOT A DRILL.
 When you blend them up, it turns into a pink powder and it’s really cool.

 - nuts – I used walnuts and cashews, but you can use your favorite nuts 👍